Wednesday, July 31, 2024

 (The STAFF mumbles ad-libbed comments like "Oh, yeah," "Right," and "Now I remember.")

 If you subscribe to the New Play Exchange, you can read the full synopsis, cast list, and a 20-page sample on the play's web page.
-If you don't subscribe, you might consider it.
-For just $12 per year, you get access to the biggest, most easily navigable play database on the web.
-I've been a member since it first launched in 2015, and while I was a bit skeptical at first, I've become a huge proponent.
-Give it a spin!
+If you don't subscribe, you might consider doing so.
+For just $12 per year, you get access to the biggest, most easily searchable play database on the web.

 Monday, July 22, 2024